-STs that claim conformance to this PP shall meet a minimum standard of demonstrable-PP conformance as defined in section D3 of part 1.

-This PP defines:

-- assumptions about the security aspects of the environment in which the TOE will be used; - threats that are to be addressed by the TOE; - security objectives of the TOE and its environment; - functional and assurance requirements to meet those security objectives; and - rationale demonstrating how the requirements meet the security objectives, and how the security objectives address the threats.
+- decrypts incoming traffic to the enclave when that traffic has been encrypted at the originating enclave. - The TOE supports identification and authentication for the administrative roles (I&A).
+The TOE shall generate audit data of security relevant events and will meet the assurance requirements of Evaluation Assurance Level (EAL) 4 augmented. - STs that claim conformance to this PP shall meet a minimum standard of demonstrable-PP conformance as defined in section D3 of part 1. - 12 This PP defines: - assumptions about the security aspects of the environment in which the TOE will be used; - threats that are to be addressed by the TOE; - security objectives of the TOE and its environment; - functional and assurance requirements to meet those security objectives; and - rationale demonstrating how the requirements meet the security objectives.

-1.3 Conventions
+1.3 CONVENTIONS

-The notation, formatting, and conventions used in this PP are largely consistent with those used in version 2.1 of the Common Criteria (CC).
-Selected presentation choices are discussed here to aid the PP user.

-The CC allows several operations to be performed on functional requirements; refinement, selection, assignment, and iteration are defined in paragraph C.4 of Part 1 of the CC.
-Each of these operations is used in this PP.

-The refinement operation is used to add detail to a requirement, and thus further restricts a requirement.
-Refinement of security requirements is denoted by bold text.

-The selection operation is used to select one or more options provided by the CC in stating a requirement.
-Selections that have been made by the PP authors are denoted by italicized text, selections to be filled in by the ST author appear in square brackets with an indication that a selection is to be made, [selection:], and are not italicized.

-The assignment operation is used to assign a specific value to an unspecified parameter, such as the length of a password.
-Assignments that have been made by the PP authors are denoted by showing the value in square brackets, [Assignment_value], assignments to be filled in by the ST author appear in square brackets with an indication that an assignment is to be made [assignment:].
+- Except for replacing United Kingdom spelling with American spelling, the notation, formatting, and conventions used in this PP are consistent with version 3.1 of the CC.
+Selected presentation choices are discussed here to aid the PP reader. - 14 The CC allows several operations to be performed on functional requirements; refinement, selection, assignment, and iteration are defined in paragraph C4 of Part 1 of the CC.
+Each of these operations is used in this PP. - The refinement operation is used to add detail to a requirement, and thus further restricts a requirement.
+Refinement of security requirements is denoted by bold text. - The selection operation is used to select one or more options provided by the CC in stating a requirement.
+Selections that have been made by the PP authors are denoted by italicized text, selections to be filled in by the ST author appear in square brackets with an indication that a selection is to be made, [selection:], and are not italicized. - The assignment operation is used to assign a specific value to an unspecified parameter, such as the length of a password.
+Assignments that have been made by the PP authors are denoted by showing the value in square brackets, [Assignment\value], assignments to be filled in by the ST author appear in square brackets with an indication that an assignment is to be made [assignment:].

-The iteration operation is used when a component is repeated with varying operations.
-Iteration is denoted by showing the iteration number in parenthesis following the component identifier, (iteration_number).

-As this PP was sponsored, in part by NSA, National Information Assurance Partnership (NIAP) interpretations are used and are presented with the NIAP interpretation number as part of the requirement identifier (e.g., FAU_GEN.1-NIAP-0410 for Audit data generation).

-The CC paradigm also allows protection profile and security target authors to create their own requirements.
+- The iteration operation is used when a component is repeated with varying operations.
+Iteration is denoted by showing the iteration number in parenthesis following the component identifier, (iteration\number). - As this PP was sponsored, in part by NSA, National Information Assurance Partnership (NIAP) interpretations are used and are presented with the NIAP interpretation number as part of the requirement identifier (e.g., FAU\GEN.1-NIAP-0407 for Audit data generation). - The CC paradigm also allows protection profile and security target authors to create their own requirements as defined in paragraph C5 of Part 1 of the CC.
 Such requirements are termed 'extended requirements' and are permitted if the CC does not offer suitable requirements to meet the authors' needs.
 Extended requirements must be identified and are required to use the CC class/family/component model in articulating the requirements.
-In this PP, extended requirements will be indicated with the "EXP" following the component name.

-Application Notes are provided to help the developer, either to clarify the intent of a requirement, identify implementation choices, or to define "pass-fail" criteria for a requirement.
+In this PP, extended requirements will be indicated with the "(EXT)" following the component name (e.g., FCS\CKM\(EXT).2). - Application Notes are provided to help the developer, either to clarify the intent of a requirement, identify implementation choices, or to define "pass-fail" criteria for a requirement.
 For those components where Application Notes are appropriate, the Application Notes will follow the requirement component.

-1.4 Related Protection Profiles
+1.4 GLOSSARY OF TERMS